uviclibraries/genai-pathway/index.md

 ## Intermediate Workshops
 1. **[GenAI: NotebookLM a Personal RAG Tool for Research & Productivity](https://lib.uvic.ca/genai-notebooklm){:target="_blank"}** (_Intermediate_)
-   - Explore how you can give NoteBookLM a collection of documents so it can use the information in the documents to respond to your prompts.
+   - Explore how you can give NotebookLM a collection of documents so it can use the information in the documents to respond to your prompts.
    - Explore various ways NotebookLM can be used for research & productivity & evaluate its outputs for accuracy & biases
 2. **[Transcription with Free AI Tools](https://lib.uvic.ca/transcription){:target="_blank"}**  (_Intermediate_)
    - Transcribe audio or video with Microsoft 365, Whisper.ai, & Zoom